What You Will Learn

-ICS515: ICS Active Defense and Incident Response will help you deconstruct ICS cyber attacks, leverage an active defense to identify and counter threats in your ICS, and use incident response procedures to maintain the safety and reliability of operations.
+ICS515: ICS Active Defense and Incident Response will help you deconstruct industrial control system (ICS) cyber attacks, leverage an active defense to identify and counter threats to your ICS, and use incident response procedures to maintain the safety and reliability of operations.

 You Will Learn:

 - How to perform ICS incident response focusing on security operations and prioritizing the safety and reliability of operations.

 - How ICS threat intelligence is generated and how to use what is available in the community to support ICS environments.
 The analysis skills you learn will enable you to critically analyze and apply information from ICS threat intelligence reports on a regular basis.

 - How to identify ICS assets and their network topologies and how to monitor ICS hotspots for abnormalities and threats.
 The course will introduce and reinforce methodologies such as ICS network security monitoring and approaches to reducing the control system threat landscape.

 - How to analyze ICS threats and extract the most important information needed to quickly scope the environment and understand the nature of the threat.